F-1 Curricular Practical Training (CPT)

 CPT authorization is employer, date, and semester specific.
 A student may not begin employment until an ISSO advisor has issued a CPT Form I-20.
 The authorization is date specific, and the student can only work within the designated authorization dates (authorization dates are listed on page 2 of the Form I-20).
 CPT is authorized for a specific employer and the student may not work for any other employer during this period.
 If a placement is continued for a second semester, a new application must be submitted to the ISSO.

 Work Hour Limits

-Typically, students are not permitted to exceed 20 hours per week during academic semesters, but may be authorized for full-time CPT over the summer intersession.
-Students participating in approved, full-time Co-Op work experiences will be permitted to work full-time during the academic semesters.
-There may be other situations where students are permitted to engage in full-time CPT during the academic terms, although these cases are very rare, and need to be discussed with and approved by an ISSO Advisor.
+Typically, students are not permitted to exceed 20 hours of CPT per week during academic semesters, but may be authorized for full-time CPT over the summer.
+However, students participating in approved, full-time Co-op work experiences are permitted to work full-time during academic semesters.
+There may be other situations where students are permitted to engage in full-time CPT during the academic terms, although these cases are very rare and need to be discussed with and approved by an International Students & Scholars Office (ISSO) Advisor.

 Unpaid internships are only permissible if the duties of the internship do not replace a paid position.

 Students authorized for more than an aggregate of 12 months of full-time CPT will lose eligibility for Optional Practical Training (OPT) authorization.